Annasiby/Airport_Agent/README.txt

 Project Description

-The JKF Airport AI Agent is an AI-powered virtual assistant designed to streamline airport operations by providing conversational support for passengers.
+The Airport AI Agent is an AI-powered virtual assistant designed to streamline airport operations by providing conversational support for passengers.
 It utilizes advanced natural language processing (NLP) models and integrates third-party APIs to offer services such as flight schedules, health recommendations, and task automation.

 ---